dlang/DIPs/DIPs/DIP1xxx-JS.md

 deprecation and removal plan.
 The documentation should contain information to help the users using the symbol(s) transition their code away from the symbol(s).

-Users must be given at least four major releases before the deprecated symbols are removed.
+Users must be given at least four non-patch releases before the deprecated symbols are removed.
 More releases should be given if the removed code is commonly used.

-On the third release, the documentation for the symbol should be removed while keeping it public.
+On the second release, the documentation for the symbol should be removed while keeping it public.

 If there is no equivalent for the functionality of the removed symbol in the